Looking for an easy meal or snack? Vegetable Tartines combine seasonal fresh vegetables with savory ricotta spread and a touch of honey.

 - HONEY: drizzled on top, use local honey if you can

-- SUGAR: granulated sugar to pickle the vegetables
+- SUGAR: granulated sugar (to pickle the vegetables)

 - VINEGAR: to pickle the vegetables (we like cider vinegar or white vinegar for this recipe)

-- SALT AND PEPPER: to taste
+- SALT AND PEPPER: sea salt or kosher salt and fresh ground black pepper to taste

 *see recipe card for quantities.